-ELLIS Fellows are outstanding senior researchers who have made significant contributions to science and commit to acting as ambassadors of ELLIS.
-They are expected to provide strategic advice and leadership not just scientifically, but also in terms of how to build and grow ELLIS.
-ELLIS Scholars are outstanding junior scientists, often assistant professors, who do not yet have the seniority of a Fellow but are on a clear trajectory to reach this level.
+ELLIS Scholars are outstanding scientists, often assistant professors, who do not yet have the seniority of a Fellow but are on a clear trajectory to reach this level.
 The level of expected excellence would be similar to what ERC grants or prestigious research institutions (both private and public) would look for.
-Examples include (but are not limited to): regular publications in top-tier venues, research impact (h-index / citations / real-world applications), prestigious awards, honors and grants, editorial board memberships, invitations to serve as AC/PC for top-tier conferences, membership in editorial boards of top-tier journals, and invited talks/tutorials at top-tier conferences.

 As a reference:

-- Scholars: Junior scientists with up to 10 years of post-PhD experience.
+Scholars: Junior scientists with up to 10 years of post-PhD experience.
 We also consider extensions for maternity or other types of leaves.
 The h-index of the current group of Scholars is 14 or higher.
 The median is 19 and scholars reaching 10 years of post-PhD experience have an h-index of 25 on average.

-Each candidate is evaluated by a number of existing Fellows working in a different country and with a different nationality each providing a score according to the following 6-point scale: 5 - outstanding; 4 - excellent; 3 - very good; 2 - good; 1 - fair; 0 - poor.
+Each candidate will be evaluated by a number of existing Fellows working in a different country and with a different nationality each providing a score according to the following 6-point scale: 5 - outstanding; 4 - excellent; 3 - very good; 2 - good; 1 - fair; 0 - poor.
 As a reference, Scholars/Fellows are expected to have a score of at least 4.